MooersLab/latextips/README.md

 ## Multipart documents

-I can compile to PDF at a book with 1000 pages assemble from 400 individual documents, a table of contents, bibliography, and index in about a minute on Overleaf.com.
+I can compile to PDF at a book with 1000 pages assembled from 400 individual documents, a table of contents, bibliography, and index in about a minute on Overleaf.com.
 The same operation takes several minutes on my local computer.
 A template for a daily logbook or diary for 2023 can be found [here](https://github.com/MooersLab/diary2023inLaTeX).
+It has one tex file for each day of the year.

 ### main.tex for books

 Books are best assembled from multiple documents, with one document per chapter.
 This modularization eases the shuffling of the order of the chapters and the addition of new chapters.
-It is super easy to shift lines of text up and down in Emacs without using the mouse to make selections.
+It is super easy to shift lines of text up and down in Emacs.
+This is done without using the mouse to make selections and copying and pasting to change the order.

 Multipart documents require a *main.tex* file that I store at the top level of the project directory.
 I use it to source a *0AAAcontents.tex* file (which has the *input* or *include* commands for importing the individual files for each chapter and appendix) and a mybookPreamble.tex that contains my preamble for books.